how to protect your privacy and avoid identity theft_Man reviewing documents while using computer

 How to Protect Your Privacy and Avoid Identity Theft

 All of your personal information has value and can even be sold on the dark web.
-Taking personal responsibility for the security of your personal information and treating your personal information as valuable is your first line of defense against identity theft.
+Taking personal responsibility for your security and treating your personal information as valuable is your first line of defense against identity theft.

 You can also enhance your privacy online by adjusting browser settings.
 One way to gain greater privacy is by browsing in incognito or private mode.
-This can be done on laptops, tablets and even mobile cellphone devices anytime you’re using an internet browser.
+This can be done on laptops, tablets, and even cell phones anytime you’re using an internet browser.
 Private browsing prevents your browser from storing data about your web activity.
-While browsing incognito or in private mode doesn’t hide your activity from your internet service provider, or your employer when on a business-owned network, and will not prevent malware from tracking your activity.
-However, in the event that your physical device is stolen or hacked, a criminal will not be able to access data through your browser.
+While browsing incognito or in private mode doesn’t hide your activity from your internet service provider, or your employer when on a business-owned network, and will not prevent malware from tracking your activity, if your physical device is stolen or hacked, a criminal will not be able to access data through your browser.

 how to protect your privacy and avoid identity theft_Man working with his son on laptop

 Those seeking a higher level of online privacy and anonymity should consider using a VPN.
 This creates a private network from a public internet connection.
-As opposed to using the internet from a single, more trackable IP address, the person’s IP addresses are constantly changing by using different servers.
-This makes tracking people and gathering an increasing amount of data about them extremely difficult.
-It also provides other important benefits.
+As opposed to using the internet from a single, more trackable IP address, the user’s IP address is constantly changing by using different servers.

 A VPN is a significant improvement in privacy over any public network.
 It provides an encrypted conduit to connect to the internet while protecting your identity and data.
-It hides where your mobile or other internet connected device is located while accessing the internet.
-Utilizing a VPN when accessing the internet hides your internal protocol address (IP address), blocks identification of the person’s location and even their browsers history.
-This allows sharing information on any public network more private and secure.
+It hides where your mobile or other internet-connected device is located.
+Using a VPN when accessing the internet hides your internal protocol address (IP address), blocks identification of your location, and even your browser history.
+This allows sharing information on any public network to be more private and secure.

-Far too many identity theft issues, online fraud cases and financial security risks online are initiated from an action by the victim.
-Phishing links through email is a common culprit.
-These links can lead to unintentionally installing malware or seemingly legitimate sites collecting personal info or login credentials.
-Many of these emails may appear authentic, but before clicking on any link or submitting personal information online, use the contact info that you have on file, or research the source of the email via your preferred search engine and ensure that you use the contact info provided by an official secure website.
+Far too many identity theft incidents, online fraud cases, and financial security risks online are initiated by the victim.
+Phishing links through email are a common culprit.
+Clicking these links might install malware, or seemingly legitimate sites might collect personal info or login credentials.
+Many of these emails may appear authentic, but before clicking on any link or submitting personal information online, compare the details with the contact info that you have on file, or research the source of the email via your preferred search engine, ensuring that you use the contact info provided by an official secure website.

-Keeping your mobile device secure starts with adding timed lock codes, biometrics and strong passwords to connected apps.
-Only connect to a secure WI-FI or VPN when possible and be cautious when downloading content to your phone.
+Keeping your mobile device secure starts with adding timed lock codes, biometrics, and strong passwords to connected apps.
+Only connect to a secure Wi-Fi network or VPN when possible, and be cautious when downloading content to your phone.
 You can also add an anti-virus app to your phone for increased security.
 Finally, many security issues are corrected by the most current operating systems.
 Always make sure you are using the latest OS available.

 Note: Email should not be used to share important or sensitive information.